Matching Colors and Creating a Profile

 The color matching process starts, and a profile is created.
 Wait for the process to finish.
 When the color matching process is complete, the processed image is displayed in the Reprint After Color Matching section.

-6. Check the average color deviation (simulated) after color matching is applied.Checking the average color deviation after color matching
+7. Check the calculated average color deviation after color matching is applied.Checking the calculated average color deviation after color matching

 Note:

-• The average color deviation is derived by averaging the color deviation values of all pixels in the image.
+• The calculated average color deviation is derived from averaging the color deviation values of all pixels in the image.

 1. Select Show ΔE Map.